oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/run-demo/run-demo.md

     ```
 After this message, the robot will bring up the assigned browser window and start the flow.
 During this time, wait until the robot completes all the steps.

+## Task 2: Validate Robot Flow Status

+Let's monitor the robot flow.

+1. From the **Configure and run** screen, click on the link under **Instance ID**.

+    The Robot instances tab appears and is filtered to show only the instance ID that you selected.
+Just after the start of the robot flow, the instance will have **Status** ``Pending``.

+2. The robot will start a new browser session to perform the UI tasks.
+Wait until the robot completes the flow, the click the (**Refresh**) button until the status changes to ``Succeeded``.

+3. Hover over the completed instance and move the mouse to the right of the screen.
+Click on the (**View details) button.

+    This opens the **Activity Stream** for the selected instance.

 ## Acknowledgements

 * **Author** - Ravi Chablani, Product Management - Oracle Integration